|

 the Federal Circuit reversed this adverse inference (Knorr-Bremse

 Systeme Fuer Nutzfdahrzeuge GmbH v.
-Dana Corp., Sept.
+Dana Corp.
+Sept.
 13, 2004),

 ruling that the totality of the circumstances govern the